Mononster/Windowdash/README.md

 Windowdash is an extremly high imitation swift clone of the popular food delivery app Doordash.
 (Continually updating)

+Please use this repo as a STUDY purpose only and do not use commercially!

 ## Demo

 <img src=https://media.giphy.com/media/d8tprMnunZi2QEXedZ/giphy.gif width="250"> <img src=https://media.giphy.com/media/KbeKvWft1z6sN4ick0/giphy.gif width="250">